cnr-isti-vclab/vclib/docs/index.md

 The goal of this library is to provide a set of tools and algorithms in a well-structured Object Oriented paradigm exploiting the powerfulness of C++20.

+The library is organized in several modules.
+You can find the list of modules in the [Modules](topics.html) section.

 ## Table of Contents

 1. [Get Started](@ref get_started_page)